15 aboard Hawaii flight treated after pepper spray goes off

 - McCain's choices for days of tributes deliver a symbolic final rebuke to Trump

+About 30 people complained of being affected by the irritant, but no one was taken to the hospital, Hawaii Department of Transportation spokesman Tim Sakahara said.

-The airline says the flight was delayed earlier Friday after a teenager in Oakland sent a photo depicting a fake crime scene to cellphones of other passengers.
+The airline said the flight was delayed earlier Friday after a teenager in Oakland sent a photo depicting a fake crime scene “featuring a child-sized mannequin” to other passengers’ cellphones.
+The teen and his family were booked for a later flight while officials investigated.

+Hawaiian Airlines said the two incidents were not related and the family’s baggage had to be located and removed from the plane, causing the delay.

+The Federal Aviation Administration said in an emailed statement that it could not confirm what the substance was but that pepper spray is prohibited on planes.
+The agency can take legal action against anyone who violates federal aviation regulations.